-Part 25 of the Family Procedure Rules 2010 is the primary legal framework governing expert evidence in family proceedings in England and Wales.
+FPR Part 25 is Part 25 of the Family Procedure Rules 2010 (SI 2010/2955) — the primary legal framework governing the use of expert evidence in family proceedings in England and Wales.
 It applies in the Family Court and the High Court (Family Division) in all proceedings concerning children, financial remedies, and other family matters.
 Practice Direction 25B supplements Part 25 with detailed requirements for the content of expert reports and letters of instruction.

 The most significant feature of Part 25 — and the feature that most distinguishes it from CrimPR Rule 19 and CPR Part 35 — is the requirement for court permission before any expert can be instructed.
 Under Rule 25.4, no party may instruct an expert without the court's permission, and the court will grant permission only where expert evidence is necessary to assist the court to resolve the proceedings.
 This necessity test, introduced by s.13(6) of the Children and Families Act 2014, is a higher threshold than the 'reasonably required' standard in civil proceedings.